-One of the Most Interesting facts about Mercury is that How Did Mercury Get Its Name !!!
-I mean it is still a mystery to be solved that when was mercury discovered?
+One of the Most Interesting facts about Mercury is How Did Mercury Get Its Name !!!
+I mean it is still a mystery to be solved when was mercury discovered.
 Or, who discovered mercury?

-On the contrary, we know exactly what is mercury named after?
+On the contrary, do we know exactly what is mercury named after.

 Well, in Hindu Mythology, Budha is regarded as a Sacred Deity.
 He is the son of Soma (Moon God).
 In fact, Wednesday (Budhavaar) is also regarded as the day of Planet Mercury (Budha Graha).
 Well, you can say that the planet Mercury in Hindi is called Budha Graha.

 Well, according to the western scriptures, for centuries ancient Greeks used to believe Mercury as two different entities.

 I mean, in the morning sky they called it Planet Hermes.
 Whereas, in the evening sky, they called it Planet Apollo.
 Later around 350 BC, they realized that they are not two but one.
 Therefore, named it after the Roman Messenger God i.e Mercury.

 Similarly in different cultures, Mercury has been called by different names.
 For example, like in ancient China; Chinese people used to call it Hour Star.

 Or, like for Korean, Japanese, or Vietnamese culture, they call it Water Star.
 On the other hand, if I talk about antiquity times, ancient Babylonians used to call the planet mercury Planet Nabu.

 What Is Mercury Made of?